blackrockstraitor/blackrockstraitor/README.md

 SPREAD .

 - Hey guys , Rochas313 or just Rochas here !
-Please do not threaten me with trees , it genuinley scares me .
+Please do not use trees to threaten me or scare me , it genuinley terrifies me .

 - Triggering topics at the DNI list , read with caution !!